A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode

 \subsection{Water entry tests with horizontal velocity}

-In the following the denoising method is applied to the time histories of the force recorded during the water entry of the fuselage set at 6$^{\circ}$ and moving at a horizontal velocity of 12~m/s and a vertical velocity at the impact of 0.45~m/s.
+Based on the above experience, the denoising method is applied to the time histories of the force recorded during the water entry of the fuselage set at 6$^{\circ}$ and moving at a horizontal velocity of 12~m/s and a vertical velocity at the impact of 0.45~m/s.
 For the purpose of the present study, only the forces measured by the load cells acting normal to the fuselage axis (see Figure \ref{fig:FusRefRames}), i.e. $F_{zR}$ and $F_{zF}$, are considered.
 The raw data of the three repeats are depicted in Figure \ref{fig:PlotRepeats_4T1422N_0X}.
 Despite the large noise, the data of the three repeats display a good overlapping, thus denoting a satisfactory repeatability of the tests.
-Aside from the background noise, there is a small time-shift of the curves, which is caused by some differences in the position of the free surface as a consequence of the residual waves in the tank and of the basin standing wave.
+Aside from the background noise, there is a small time-shift of the curves, which is caused by some differences in the position of the free surface as a consequence of the residual waves in the tank.

 The time histories of the $z$-component of the forces $F_{zR}$ and $F_{zF}$ display a peak, positive at the rear and negative at the forward cell, occurring about $t \approx ~1.778 $~s, which is about the first contact with water.
-After the peak, the force at the rear diminishes, reaches a minimum and grows up to reach a constant value in the last part of the test.
-A similar behaviour, but opposite in sign, can be observed for the forward cell.
+After the peak, the force at the rear diminishes, attains a minimum and grows up to reach a constant value in the last part of the test.
+A similar behaviour, but opposite in sign, is observed for the forward cell.
 It is worth noticing that the two forces do not balance at the end of the test, meaning that there is a net force, which is the buoyancy (hydrostatic) component at that specific attitude.
 The inertial contribution is visible between $t=1$~s and $t=1.5$~s, particularly at the rear.
 In the next phase, the effect of the inertia is hidden by the action of the hydrodynamic loads.
-The background noise is present throughout the acquisition period, but it looks more intense starting from $t=1$~s, i.e. when the fuselage motion starts.
+The background noise is present throughout the acquisition period, but it looks more intense starting from $t=1$~s, i.e. concurrent with the motion of the fuselage.